ZhengXiaohu98/ResumeShow/README.md

 Our team consist of two members.
 [Xueqi Chen](https://github.com/xqcxqc) worked on building the server and creating APIs for the front-end.
 [Xiaohu Zheng](https://github.com/ZhengXiaohu98) mainly worked on building the home page for the site.

+## Dev Log
+- 12/26/2022 The website is now hosted.
+Click [ResumeShow](https://resumeshow.netlify.app/) to see.
+We are experiencing issues with google && github authentication, and we are working to fix the issue.
+Changed some UI for Home page and Post page.